Jeffrey Rignall: Aftermath of the attack

 Rignall took on the investigation himself, staking out freeway exit ramps and overpasses in Northwest Chicago, looking for Gacy's black Oldsmobile.
 He eventually spotted Gacy, recorded his license plate number, and followed the car to Gacy's house in Norwood Park Township.
 Rignall provided police with the license plate number and address, but they did not act quickly on the information.
 Finally, in July 1978, the state's attorney's office filed a charge of battery against Gacy, but he was permitted to remain free.
 Rignall's case was never resolved in court.
 The battery charge was still pending in December 1978 when 15-year-old Robert Piest vanished in Des Plaines, Illinois, after encountering Gacy at the pharmacy where Piest worked.
 The Des Plaines police quickly settled on Gacy as a suspect and found Rignall's charge on Gacy's rap sheet.
 Investigators contacted Rignall, but before they were able to interview him, Gacy was arrested and confessed.
 Between the date that Rignall's battery charge was filed and the date of the Des Plaines arrest, Gacy had murdered four more young men, including Piest.

 After Gacy's arrest, Rignall's assault charge against him was widely covered in the press.
-Other young men came forward with similar stories: that they too had been sexually assaulted or tortured by Gacy, and their reports to the Chicago police had been dismissed.
+Other young men came forward with similar accounts, claiming that they had also been sexually assaulted or tortured by Gacy, while their reports to the Chicago police had been dismissed.
 The event, including recounting the experiences, affected Rignall greatly.
 He lost approximately 40 pounds, became severely withdrawn, and experienced depression and "bouts of vomiting."
 He began treatment for mental health concerns and was placed on tranquilizers and sleeping drugs.
 By February 1980, his medical expenses had ballooned to between $25,000 and $30,000.

 Gacy was tried for murder in Chicago in 1980; Rignall appeared as a witness for the defense.
 Rignall supported the defense case by stating that, in his opinion, Gacy was not legally sane at the time of the attack, citing "...the beastly and animalistic ways he attacked me".
-Gacy never fully acknowledged his attack on Rignall—he described most of his sexual assaults as consensual encounters—and never explained why he released Rignall alive but killed at least 33 other men and boys.
+Gacy never fully acknowledged his attack on Rignall—he described most of his sexual assaults as consensual encounters—and never explained why he released Rignall alive, but killed at least 33 other men and boys.
 Gacy was sentenced to death and was executed by lethal injection on May 10, 1994, at Stateville Correctional Center in Crest Hill.